 ISO 13485:2016 Section 4 “Quality Management Systems” Medical Device File

-- A description of the device including its intended use, labelling and instructions for use
+- A description of the device, including its intended use, labeling, and instructions for use.

 - Usually audited annually.